Quality of life questionnaires

 Campbell N, Ali F, Finlay AY, Salek SS.
 Equivalence of electronic and paper-based patient-reported outcome measures.
 Qual Life Res 2015; 24: 1949-61.

-Translations and linguistic validation
+New translations and linguistic validation

 All language versions have full linguistic validation, with a minimum of two parallel independent forward translations, then co-operative agreement, then two independent back translations.
 There is then a process of further forward and backward translations until we are satisfied that the translation is as accurate as possible.